 Ait Bayoud consists of a series of dwars, or neighborhood clusters, that are staggered along the river.
 Izgouaren, a dwar isolated on a raised plateau, suffers from limited access to water.
 Every day, families walk back and forth down to the river to gather water from a nearby spring, spending about an hour per trip and making up to 3 trips a day.

-To address this issue, a team consisting of Columbia students as well as a U.S. Army Corps Engineers visited Izgouaren in January 2014 and began to assess the dwar's needs, the river conditions, and Ait Bayoud's current water sourcing status.
+To address this issue, a team consisting of Columbia students as well as Peace Corps Volunteers visited Izgouaren in January 2014 and began to assess the dwar's needs, the river conditions, and Ait Bayoud's current water sourcing status.
 We sent one additional assessment travel team in the summer of 2014 to measure the flow rate of multiple springs and the river near Izgouaren, to determine a piping path to transport water to the dwars, and to perform water quality tests on the sources of water.
 Using the information collected during the two assessment trips, the winter 2015 team returned and successfully constructed a shallow well along the river.